 Preparing For Home Loan should start months before getting qualified.
 There are certain mistakes home buyers can avoid prior to and during the mortgage process.
-This blog will discuss Preparing For Home Loan for home buyers and mistakes to avoid prior to and during the mortgage underwriting process.
-There is no reason for a borrower to get a last-minute mortgage denial and/or stress during the mortgage underwriting process.
+This blog will discuss Preparing For Home Loan for home buyers and mistakes to avoid before and during the mortgage underwriting process.
+There is no reason for a borrower to get a last-minute mortgage denial and stress during the mortgage underwriting process.

 Borrowers rely on their loan officers and lenders to honor their pre-approvals.
 Homebuyers count on their lenders not just to close on their home purchase loan but to close them on time.
 A loan officer should work with borrowers in preparing for a home loan before issuing a pre-approval letter.

-Mistakes can cost borrowers money, delay closings, hinder the home loans or get borrowers denied for a mortgage.
+Mistakes can cost borrowers money, delay closings, hinder home loans or get borrowers denied for a mortgage.
 This article will cover the top mistakes home buyers need to avoid.

 How Much Can I Afford Versus How Much I Qualify

-A loan officer will qualify borrowers on the maximum home they can qualify versus how much they can afford.
+A loan officer will qualify borrowers on the maximum home they can qualify for versus how much they can afford.
 Nobody but the home buyer will know exactly how much they can afford.
 A loan officer is not going to know your personal finances.
 The following types of expenses are not used to qualify borrowers:

 - Personal insurance such as medical, dental, vision, auto, life, and other insurance

-- Child and Elderly Care expenses
+- Child and Elderly Care Expenses

-- Education expenses
+- Education Expenses

 - Maintenance and repairs